 Best Times to Visit Juana’s Garden

-• When you plan to drive after shopping
+- Never: Between ski runs; before skiing; when you plan to drive after shopping

 Montpelier’s Central Location